KPZ equation limit of higher-spin exclusion processes: Introduction

 The particular choice of weak scalings present in our result is new.
 It corresponds to the \ac{KPZ} equation scaling given by $b=1, z=3, \delta\mapsto \e \delta, \kappa \mapsto \e^2 \kappa$ and $D$ remaining unchanged.
 In terms of the scaling of the microscopic model, we have $b=1, z=3$ and $q=e^{-\e}$, while $\nu\in [0,1)$, $\alpha>0$ and $J\in\bbZ_{>0}$ remain fixed.
 One sees that microscopically, these choices of parameters corresponds to the above weak scaling.
 As there are many parameters at play, it is likely that there exist other weak scalings of the system which realized the same \ac{KPZ} equation limit.

 There are a number of degenerations of the \ac{EP}, including the discrete time Bernoulli $q$-TASEP \cite{borodin13} and (through a limit transition) the continuous time $q$-TASEP \cite{BigMac,BCS}.
 Strictly speaking, our results do not immediately apply to the continuous time $q$-TASEP.
-In fact, this case has been studied in \cite{morenoflores} and similar results have been proved there in (though that paper has not yet appeared in print).
 The restriction on parameters $\nu\in [0,1)$, $\alpha>0$ and $J\in \bbZ_{>0}$ does not allow us to probe all of the degenerations of the system introduced in \cite{corwin15}.
 For instance, the stochastic six-vertex model \cite{BCG}(a discrete time version of ASEP) arises through a different choice of specialization, as does the $q$-Hahn TASEP \cite{CHahn}.
 These systems likewise enjoy dualities and one may hope to prove their weak universality.
 We leave this for future work.